jayljohnson/nordhus.site/blog/2023-08-02-barebones-website-with-custom-domain.md

+# Creating a static website with a custom domain and free hosting
-This post describes a simple way to create a basic website with a custom domain name and free hosting with github pages.
+This post describes a simple way to create a basic website with a custom domain name and free hosting with github pa

 ## Steps
 These steps can be completed on any web browser.
 Command line tools are not required.